GMAT GMAT-Quntitative Questions & Answers

 From the question one can conclude that x is even.
 From statement one: an even number + odd number is an odd number.
 Thus, y must be odd.
 Statement two doesn't mention y at all, and is therefore insufficient

-User: Louise*****
+User: Doris*****

-User: Nataly*****
+User: Lukah*****

-User: Christine*****
+User: Natasia*****

-User: Maxine*****
+User: Isabelle*****

-User: Peter*****
+User: Krugan*****

 Features of iPass4sure GMAT-Quntitative Exam